field note

 The scraping API market is weird.
 The pricing pages are designed to look cheap at first glance, but credit multipliers, separate billing layers, and agent mode costs mean you'll almost always pay more than the headline number.
 Our advice: start with a free tier, measure your actual usage pattern, then pick the provider whose real costs match your workload.

 If you want to try the simplest option first, grab a free Haunt API key at the link below.
-100 requests/month, no credit card, takes 30 seconds.
+1,000 credits/month, no credit card, takes 30 seconds.
+Paid plans start at 10,000 credits/month.

-100 requests/month.
+1,000 credits/month.
 No credit card.
-Clean JSON from any URL.
+Clean JSON from public and authorised URLs.